 Title: Shaun Harris

-Best known for his work with The West Coast Pop Art Experimental Band and the short-lived Markley, by the early 1970s singer/guitarist Shaun Harris was paying his bills as a sessions player and working for Michael Lloyd (ex-WCPAEB) on the business side of the house, arranging recording schedules and handling associated contractual matters.
+By the early 1970s Harris was paying his bills as a sessions player and working for Michael Lloyd (ex-WCPAEB) on the business side of the house, arranging recording schedules and handling associated contractual matters.

 In his spare time Harris continued to write and record material.
-With a helping hand from Lloyd, Harris released a one-shot single for Verve under the name Brigadune ("I'll Cry Out From My Grave (God I'm Sorry)" b/w "Misty Morning'") and a couple of one-off collaborations with Lloyd and brother Dan Harris under the names The Grand Concourse and Rockit.
+With a helping hand from Lloyd, Harris released a one-shot single for Verve under the name Brigadune.

-With Lloyd's continuing support, in 1973 Harris signed with Capitol, releasing the cleverly-titled "Shaun Harris".
-Produced by Harris in association with Lloyd (Lloyd produced two tracks on his own), to be perfectly honest, the first time we played this one the pop orchestration (courtesy of David Davis and father Roy Harris) had us double checking to ensure we hadn't put a Lobo album on by mistake.
-Luckily we were willing to give this one another spin and, as is so often the case, it turns out our initial impressions were largely off base.
-Admittedly, anyone expecting WCPAEB-styled psych is probably going to be disappointed by this set.
-Also, be forewarned that the Lobo comparison isn't totally off kilter.
-Okay, now that we've scared away most potential buyers, what's worth hearing on this set?
-Harris originals such as "Empty Without Her", "I'll Cry Out" and "Underachiever" were considerably more pop-oriented than his earlier catalog, but the top-40 sheen was punctuated by some of the year's darkest and self-abusive lyrics.
-Tracks such as "Underachiever", "Color of Your Eyes", "Today's a Day" and the glistening ballad "Love Has Gone Away" showcased a young man with more than his share of personal demons.
-(Talk about a family affair - brother Dan (also ex-WCPAEB) and Harris' mother and father all played on the LP.)
+With Lloyd's continuing support, in 1973 Harris signed with Capitol, releasing the largely self-produced "Shaun Harris".
+Lloyd was credited with producing two tracks.
+To be perfectly honest, the first time I played this one, the heavy pop orchestration (courtesy of David Davis and Shaun's father Roy Harris) had me double checking to ensure I hadn't put a Lobo album on by mistake.
+Combined with Harris' lightweight, fragile voice, this sure wasn't the WCPAEB sound I was expecting.
+Luckily I was willing to give this one a couple of spins and as is so often the case, it turns out my initial impressions were largely off base.
+Admittedly, anyone expecting WCPAEB-styled psych was likely to be disappointed by the album.
+Also, be forewarned that exemplified by tracks like 'Color of Your Eyes' the Lobo comparison wasn't totally off kilter.
+Okay, now that I've scared away most potential buyers, what's worth hearing on this set?
+Harris originals such as 'I'll Cry Out' and 'Underachiever' were considerably more pop-oriented than his earlier catalog.
+Elsewhere, 'Empty without You' introduced a modest country-rock flavor to the proceedings.
+Interestingly the top-40 sheen was punctuated by some of the year's most personal and darkest lyrics.
+Tracks such as 'Underachiever', 'Today's a Day' and the glistening ballad 'Love Has Gone Away' showcased a young man who seemingly had more than his share of personal demons.
+Given WCPAEB's reputation as a "troubled" band, those dark streaks might not have come as a total surprise to listeners, but some of these lyrics were serious let's-sit-down-on-a-couch-and-discuss caliber material.
+Certainly a strong and enjoyable collection; one that would have been even better with a bit more variety; perhaps one or two true rock performances. by the way, talk about a family affair - brother Dan (also ex-WCPAEB) and Harris' mother and father all played and worked on the LP.

 "Shaun Harris" track listing: